CCDirectLink/ccbot/doc/SETTINGS.md

  Does *not* do "if not per-guild, fallover to global setting", but instead is useful to make DMs nicer.

 (document Commando's enable/disable system at some point)

+## User-local

+`emote-<EMOTE REF>`: Local user aliases.
+These do not show up in lsemotes.
+They can have some effects on commands.